Reviving Saldoplanner: How AI helped me modernize a personal finance tool

 Product website and user registration

-The product website (build360tours.com) is a WordPress website promoting all capabilities of the tour builder application.
+The product website (hosted on build360tours.com) is a WordPress website promoting all capabilities of the tour builder application.

 Before being able to start building tours, users need to register with an email address and password.
 Directly after that, just login and start building.